viamrobotics/docs/docs/installation/prepare/microcontrollers/_index.md

 - Navigate to [your new robot's](/installation/prepare/microcontrollers/#create-a-new-robot) page on [the Viam app](https://app.viam.com).
 - Click the **Copy viam-server config** button on the right side of the **Setup** tab.
 The micro-RDK needs this JSON file, which contains your robot part secret key and cloud app address, to connect to [the Viam app](https://app.viam.com).
-- Paste your JSON config into your terminal when prompted.
+- Paste the `viam-server` config into your terminal when prompted.

 {{% snippet "secret-share.md" %}}

 ### Connect to your ESP32

-Now, upload the project to connect to your ESP32 through [the Viam app](https://app.viam.com).
+Now, upload the project to connect to your ESP32 through [the Viam app](https://app.viam.com):

 {{< tabs >}}
 {{% tab name="Use Canon" %}}